siraben/website/_posts/2021-12-28-aoc-speedup.md

 ---
 layout: post
-title: Speeding up Dijkstra by a factor of 2700
+title: Speeding up my AoC solution by a factor of 2700 with Dijkstra's
 tags:
 - haskell
 - programming